 Undergraduate science students (Chemistry, Biology, Physics or others) who apply to the M.S. program in Pharmaceutical Science and Business in addition to meeting the GPA criteria and strong recommendations may have to meet additional course requirements.

 Proof of proficiency in the English language (TOEFL and IELTS) is required for all applicants:

 - Whose first language is not English, and

-- Who were educated in a country where English is not the official language.
+- Who was educated in a country where English is not the official language.

-This requirement is not based upon country of citizenship or permanent residency, but on the two stated conditions.
+This requirement is not based on country of citizenship or permanent residency, but on the two stated conditions.